newrelic/go-agent/README.md

 ## Runnable Example

-[examples/server/main.go](./examples/server/main.go) is an example that will appear as "My Go Application" in your New Relic applications list.
+[examples/server/main.go](./examples/server/main.go) is an example that will appear as "Example App" in your New Relic applications list.
 To run it:

 ```
 env NEW_RELIC_LICENSE_KEY=__YOUR_NEW_RELIC_LICENSE_KEY__LICENSE__ \